Who is Credit Bureau of the South?

 Remove Credit Bureau of the South From Your Credit Report Today!

 Lexington Law can assist you in disputing Credit Bureau of the South collections.
-They have over 18 years of experience and their clients saw over 6 million removals on their clients in 2021 alone.
+With more than 18 years of experience, they achieved over 6 million removals for their clients in 2021 alone.

 Here’s a list of some of the nation’s most popular debt collectors that cause damage to your credit.

 - 11 Charter Communications

 - Afni Collections